 - respect for each child’s individual learning style, interests, and development

-- community based on relationship building
+- a learning community based on relationship building

-- joy in learning through active inquiry
+- joy in learning through hands-on inquiry

 - aesthetic expression